uaineteine/hashing-tool/README.md

    ```powershell
    pip install -r requirements.txt
    ```

+## Environment Variable Requirement
+**Important:** Before using this package, you must set the `HASH_METHOD_LOC` environment variable to the directory containing your hash method configuration files.
+If this variable is not set, an error will be raised on import.

 ## Usage
 Import the core functions and key methods in your Python scripts, or extend the tool by adding new modules to the `hash_method/` directory.